Chapter 1, Laws 3-4(a)

 Reaching Our Own Stars

-for one to follow or train himself in.
+to follow or train himself in.
 And if a person finds his nature inclining

-towards one of them or if he has already accustomed himself in
+towards one of them or if he has already accustomed himself in one of them,

-This is the path which is equally distant from the two extremes, not being too
+is the path which is equally distant from the two extremes, not being too

 close to either side.
 Therefore the Sages instructed that a person measure

 (lit., estimate) his character traits, directing them in the middle path so

 "How does one do this?
 He should not be a person of rage who easily angers

-only anger over serious matters regarding which anger is
+only anger over serious matters regarding which anger is appropriate -- so

-following the middle path in life.
-The Rambam provides us with a number of
+the middle path in life.
+The Rambam provides us with a number of examples of

 Probably the most amusing aspect of this section is that the Rambam first